 - Assess the seriousness of the injury and/or illness by doing START (Simple Triage and Rapid Treatment, commonly called Thirty-Two-Can Do).
 If a staff member fails any of the three simple tests (Respirations, Perfusion, and Mental), their medical status is IMMEDIATE (RED).
-Administer first aid or CPR as needed. - Call 911 and be prepared to provide: - O Your address, and room or floor number - o Describe illness or type of injury - o How the illness or type of injury occurred - o Age of ill or injured staff member or student - Quickest way for an ambulance to enter the location on site - Notify the Executive Director. - Assign a staff member to meet and direct rescue services to the location of the injured party. - Notify the staff member's family of situation, including the location where the staff or student has been transported. - When appropriate, advise other staff of the situation. - Follow-up with staff member's or student's family.
+Administer first aid or CPR as needed. - Call 911 and be prepared to provide: - Your address and room or floor number - o Describe illness or type of injury - o How the illness or type of injury occurred - Age of ill or injured staff member or student - o Quickest way for an ambulance to enter the location on site - Notify the Executive Director. - Assign a staff member to meet and direct rescue services to the location of the injured party. - Notify the staff member's family of situation, including the location where the staff or student has been transported. - When appropriate, advise other staff of the situation. - Follow up with staff members or students' families.